JustinHoyt/sdl_ios_guides/docs/Displaying a User Interface/Media Clock/index.md

 The media clock is used by media apps to present the current timing information of a playing media item – such as a song, podcast, or audiobook.
 It is controlled via the `SetMediaClockTimer` RPC.

 !!!
 NOTE
-Ensure your app is a media type app and you are on the media template before using this feature.
+Ensure your app is a media type app and you are using the media template before implementing this feature.
 !!!

 The media timer works like a timer.
 You set the start and end time and you set the timer to start ticking automatically either up or down.